 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
 Should families need assistance with basic needs, they can contact Lisa Ihringer who will put them in contact with the appropriate community agencies for support and help.

 The counselor is always available through email or phone contact.
-Our counselor is Lisa Ihringer and can be contacted at lihringer@crschools.us or (319) 558-2312.
+Our counselor is Lisa Ihringer and can be contacted at 319-558-2312.